AlexandrosPanag/My_Python_Projects/README.md

 Arithmetic Operations In Python
 ---
 Intermediate level mathematical operations in python & examples of how mathematical operations work and how we can print them

+Celsius to Fahrenheit conversion
+---
+A basic program using user input that can make Celsius to Fahrenheit

+Fahrenheit to Celsius conversion
+---
+A basic program using user input that can make Fahrenheit to Celcius